Theodore M. Pettko

-Ted regularly attends national conferences for construction, oil and gas, not-for-profit and real estate.
-He is actively engaged in both accounting and industry-specific associations, and is a frequent public speaker on auditrelated issues.
+Ted regularly attends national conferences for construction, oil and gas and not-for-profit.
+He is actively engaged in both accounting and industry-specific associations, and is a frequent public speaker.
 Ted participates in the firm’s Construction, Real Estate and Natural Resources industry groups.

 B.A. - Accounting, Minor in Finance; Saint Vincent College

 Professional & Community Involvement

 - American and Pennsylvania Institutes of Certified Public Accountants